Date: 2021

 Retrieved from Cadmus, EUI Research Repository

-COVID-19-induced digital surveillance has ballooned in an unprecedented fashion, causing a reconfiguration of power relationships in professional settings.
-This article critically concentrates on the interplay between technology-enabled intrusive monitoring and the managerial prerogatives augmentation in physical and digital workplaces.
-It portrays excessive control as the common denominator for “essential” and “remotable” activities, besides discussing the various drawbacks of the two categories of workers during the pandemic.
-It also assesses the adequacy of the current EU legal framework in addressing the expansion of data-driven management.
-Social dialogue, empowerment and digital literacy are identified as effective solutions to promote organisational flexibility, well-being and competitiveness.
+An unprecedented COVID-19-induced explosion in digital surveillance has reconfigured power relationships in professional settings.
+This article critically concentrates on the interplay between technology-enabled intrusive monitoring and the augmentation of managerial prerogatives in physical and digital workplaces.
+It identifies excessive supervision as the common denominator of “essential” and “remotable” activities, besides discussing the various drawbacks faced by the two categories of workers during (and after) the pandemic.
+It also assesses the adequacy of the current European Union legal framework in addressing the expansion of data-driven management.
+Social dialogue, workers' empowerment and digital literacy are identified as effective ways to promote organizational flexibility, well-being and competitiveness.

 Additional information: